Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Data

-Next, I examine the infant mortality rate (IMR) to assess the impacts on early-life health.
-To analyze the potential mechanisms behind the shifts in infant mortality, I use the fetal death rate (FDR).\footnote{The FDR is defined as the number of fetal deaths per $1,000$ births, while the IMR is the number of infant deaths per $1,000$ live births.
-The censored observations in the FDRs are less than 11\% in both census years and do not significantly change the results.
-The estimates from the Tobit estimator \citep{Tobin:1958uq} confirm this finding (not reported).
-The number of censored observations in IMRs is practically negligible.} To obtain both variables, I digitized the 1933 and 1938 reports documenting municipal-level statistics on births and infant deaths published by the Aiikukai and Social Welfare Bureau.
-I also consider the mortality rate of children aged 1--4 to assess the potential impacts of air pollution.\footnote{The child mortality rate is defined as the number of deaths of children aged 1--4 in 1933 (or 1938) per $1,000$ children aged 1--5 in 1930.
+To investigate the natural change mechanism behind the local population growth due to mining, the Municipal Vital Statistics of 1930 and 1935 \citep{mvs1930, mvs1935} were digitized.
+They documented the total number of marriages, live births, and deaths in all municipalities in the survey years.
+Four dependent variables were then considered: crude marriage rate, crude birth rate, marital fertility rate, and gender-specific death rate.\footnote{The conventional definitions of these variables were followed.
+The crude marriage and birth rates are the number of marriages and live births per $1,000$ people, respectively.
+Marital fertility is defined as the number of live births per $1,000$ married females.
+Although the number of married females in each age is unavailable, the number of married females is similar to the number of households in each municipality, meaning that the marital fertility definition herein is useful in representing the couple's fertility decision.
+In other words, the results from this marital fertility definition shall not be sensitive to the existence of the elder married women in the households.
+Although marital fertility is considered to capture the couple's fertility decision better, the results can be materially similar between crude and marital fertilities because out-of-wedlock births have been historically rare in Japan.
+The crude death rate is the number of deaths per $1,000$ people.} These are used to test the fertility responses of the miners and the changes in mortality due to mining activities and regulations.
+To further analyze the occupational hazard channel, the infant mortality rate and fetal death rate were considered.\footnote{The infant mortality rate is the number of infant deaths per $1,000$ live births.
+The number of censored observations in infant mortality is negligible.
+The fetal death rate is defined as the number of fetal deaths per $1,000$ births.
+The censored observations in the fetal death rates are less than $11$\% in both census years.
+The estimates from the Tobit estimator \citep{Tobin:1958uq} are materially similar to those from the OLSE (not reported).
+This confirms the evidence that censoring is not material in the empirical setting.} These rates allow for testing the impacts of the occupational hazards for female miners on the mortality selection before birth under the biological framework (Section~\ref{sec:sec_eam2}).
+The mortality rate of children aged 1--4 was also considered to assess the potential impacts of air pollution.\footnote{The child mortality rate is defined as the number of deaths of children aged 1--4 in 1933 (or 1938) per $1,000$ children aged 1--5 in 1930.
 Note that the number of children aged 1--5 from 1930 is used as it is only documented in the 1930 population census.
-Given that child deaths, especially at age 5, were rarer than infant deaths at that time, the mismatch in the age bins between numerator and denominator should not be a critical issue.
+Given that child deaths, especially at age 5, were rarer than infant deaths at that time, the mismatch in the age bins between numerator and denominator should not be a critical problem.
 The difference in the survey points does add noise to the estimation of the standard error.
-However, the coefficient estimate is close enough to zero and thus, should not be a practical issue in this setting (Table~\ref{tab:r_health}).} All these statistics are based on official vital statistics.
-An important advantage of using these vital statistics is that since Japan has a comprehensive registration system, the data cover almost all fetal and infant death incidences in the measured years.\footnote{The potential imprecision of birth data in prewar Japan was improved by a great degree by the 1920s \citep{Drixler2016}.} Table~\ref{tab:sum_outcome} shows the summary statistics of the early life health variables.
-Again, the mean differences were statistically significant.
+However, the coefficient estimate is sufficiently close to zero and thus, should not be a practical issue in this setting (Table~\ref{tab:r_health}).} To obtain both variables, the 1933 and 1938 reports documenting municipal-level statistics on births and infant deaths published by the Aiikukai and Social Welfare Bureau were digitized.